troch/troch.github.io/_generator/src/tour-of-node-build-tools-grunt-1.md

 The most common issue developers encounter with Grunt is the size its config file.
 The more a build process requires tasks and targets, the longer the config object.
 Very quickly a `Gruntfile.js` can exceed a few hundred lines and this will affect its **maintainability**.
-A quick solution for this is to split our Gruntfile by using [Node modules](https://nodejs.org/api/modules.html).
+A quick solution for this is to split our Gruntfile by using [Node modules](https://nodejs.org/api/modules.html), and use more of the comprehensive Grunt API which is surprisingly not used much!

 We create a tasks folder where we are going to create a file per task, keeping our `Gruntfile.js` very slim: